What Do Girl Scouts Do?

 What is family camp, and who is eligible to attend?

-Family Camp is held on 4th of July weekend and is a time for Girl Scout families to go camping at one of our resident camps and enjoy the Adirondack Mountains, fresh air, a beautiful lake, fishing, boating, swimming, or hiking.
-One person in the family must be a registered member of GSUSA
+Family Camp is held on Memorial Day weekend and is a time for Girl Scout families to go camping at one of our resident camps and enjoy the Adirondack Mountains, fresh air, a beautiful lake, fishing, boating, swimming, or hiking.
+One person in the family must be a registered member of GSUSA.

 Girl Scout Cookie® Activities